 Adapt Center activities, management, and communications to continue to learn and collaborate with an array of Center partners, and continue to suitably expand the reach of ADAC across U.S. and Canada to include Arctic government, military and security operators, researchers, and industry partners.

-Implementation:
+Implementation.

 In order to implement the Year 7 strategy, ADAC will continue to improve established management processes, continue existing communications practices, execute approved work plans, seek commercialization opportunities, and continue to innovate in education and workforce development.
 This includes advancing and leveraging new management processes established in Program Year 6 as well as further development on ADAC’s cutting edge communications practices.

-Organization and Leadership:
+Organization and Leadership.

 DHS S&T UP awarded ADAC’s cooperative grant to University of Alaska, Anchorage.
 ADAC has created and continues to refine a unified approach to leading the Center for the University of Alaska through close partnership with the University of Alaska Fairbanks.
 ADAC reports to the DHS S&T UP program manager in accordance with protocols established via the DHS S&T UP cooperative grant.
 ADAC’s Principal Investigator and Executive Director jointly report through the UAA Provost and Executive Vice Chancellor, the UAA Chancellor, and the University of Alaska System President for academic institutional support requirements.